Concepts

 How pipelines advance work

 A pipeline chains phases into an automated sequence.
-The default pipeline is implement → review → close.
+The default pipeline is implement → review → gate → close.
 You run one with contractor run or from the TUI dashboard.
+See Pipelines for step kinds, custom pipelines, and resume semantics.

 Inside the implement phase, the runner inspects tasks.md and expands it into one sub-step per incomplete task-group.
-Each sub-step is a fresh agent invocation scoped to that single group.
+Each sub-step is a fresh agent invocation scoped to that single group — the task-group-implement strategy.
 The pipeline enforces commit-per-group so each group is a reviewable unit in git history.

 Review runs four review agents in parallel — reuse, quality, efficiency, and blueprint compliance — against the full branch diff.
 Their findings surface as a single consolidated report for you to act on.